cn0047/stash/ed/p/http.md

 ## CORS (Cross-Origin Resource Sharing)

+Current browser URL is called current origin and the third-party URL is cross-origin.

-A CORS preflight request is a CORS request that checks to see if the CORS protocol is understood.
+A CORS preflight request is CORS request sent by browser to checks whether CORS protocol is understood.
-It is an OPTIONS request:
+It is an `OPTIONS` request:
 ````sh
 OPTIONS /resource/foo
 Access-Control-Request-Method: DELETE